comychitz/cast/README.md

 # cast
-A simple and lightweight C/C++ build system.
+A simple and lightweight C/C++ build system with minimal user configuration.
+It supports unit testing and compiling with external dependencies.

-Features of Cast:
-* out of source builds
-* minimal user configuration
-* unit test support

 # project structure
 With Cast, every directory under your 'src' folder is automatically compiled based on the cast.cfg.
 If no config exists, the default behavior is to compile a driver.
 Cast supports compiling executables and libraries (static and dynamic).